Humans and Wildfire

 Where people and property are threatened, all efforts are made to extinguish the fire.
 In some locations, such as large national parks and forests and where the wildfire is started by lightning, a natural fire may be permitted to burn its course to benefit the ecosystem.
 In these cases, natural barriers may contain a fire to within a specific area.

-By more fully understanding wildfire, managers can better plan for potential desirable and undesirable effects of wildfires.
+Wildfire investigators seek to understand the cause so agencies can prepare and implement prevention strategies.
+By understanding wildfire, managers can better plan for potential desirable and undesirable effects of wildfires.
 Although managers can be prepared, they cannot predict when or where fires are going to occur.
+Learn more about common wildfire causes and how they start.